goruck/all/README.md

 I selected the [Raspberry Pi 2](https://www.raspberrypi.org/blog/raspberry-pi-2-on-sale/) as the platform to develop the home-side device components.
 The platform has a powerful CPU, plenty RAM, a wide variety of physical interfaces, has support for many O/Ss, and is inexpensive.
 I thought about using an even lower cost platform like [Arduino](https://www.arduino.cc/) but I felt that given its lower capabilities vis-a-vis the Raspberry PI that would limit the types of home-side applications I could develop on that alone.
 For example, I thought I would need to use GNU/Linux in this project for extensibility and rapid development reasons.
 Arduino isn't really meant for to run Linux but the Pi is.
 The downside of using the Pi plus a high-level OS like vanilla Linux is that you give up the ability to react to quickly changing events.
 On the other hand, the Arduino running bare metal code is a very capable real-time machine.
 To be as extensible as possible, I did not want to rule out the possibility of developing a real-time voice controlled application and wanted to avoid complex device side architectures like using an Arduino to handle the fast events connected to a Pi to handle the complex events.
 That seemed to work against my requirements.
 So, I came up with the idea of using [real-time Linux](https://rt.wiki.kernel.org/index.php/Main_Page) on the Pi which I thought best met my goals.
 But it does have the downside that I'm no longer using a standard kernel and real-time programming requires a bit more thought and care than standard application development in Linux userspace.

 I chose to focus on using the Pi's GPIOs to interface to the things around the home I wanted to add voice control to.
 I felt that this would allow me the maximum flexibility and with using real-time Linux, I thought I could run that interface fast.
-Its turned out that I was able to do GPIO reads and writes with less than 60 us latency, which is pretty amazing given that vanilla Linux at best can do about 20 ms <sup>[1](#myfootnote1)</sup>.
+Its turned out that I was able to do GPIO reads and writes with less than 60 us latency, which is pretty amazing given that vanilla Linux at best can do about 20 ms based on my measurements using the [Wiring Pi](http://wiringpi.com/) library.
 Of course, all the other physical interfaces (SPI, I2C, etc.) on the Pi are accessible though the normal Linux methods.

-So given my requirements and the analysis above, I arrived at a system architecture with the following components<sup>[2](#myfootnote2)</sup>.
+So given my requirements and the analysis above, I arrived at a system architecture with the following components.

 * An Alexa Intent Schema / Utterance database developed using ASK.
 * An AWS Lambda function in Node.js to handle the intent triggers from Alexa and send it back responses from the home device.